 Do not leave the child or young person alone.
-Make sure that a member of staff (not implicated in the disclosure) stays with them while you go to speak to the designated safeguarding lead for the school, the headteacher or the relevant senior manager.
+Make sure that a member of staff (not implicated in the disclosure) stays with them while you go to speak to the DSL/DSP for the school, the headteacher, chief executive officer, chair, or the relevant senior leader in accordance with the school's Safeguarding Policy and Procedure.
+Give any notes that you have made, including the CSI Safeguarding Disclosure/Incident proforma to the DSL/DSP, headteacher, chief executive officer, chair or relevant senior leader and ask them to email you with a scanned copy of the completed CSI Safeguarding Disclosure/Incident proforma and confirm the following: